Complete Guide to Diamond Color February 26, 2019 – Posted in: Jewelry Blog

-Once we get past Z color, we get into fancy color territory.
+Once we get past Z color, we get into the fancy color territory.
 Diamonds can occur in a wide range of colors with yellow being the most common.
-Other colors are red, blue, green, purple, orange, pink and even black.
+Other colors are red, blue, green, purple, orange, pink, and even black.
 All fancy colored diamonds, including yellow, are extremely rare.
 They are, in fact, far rarer than D color diamonds.

-Although completely different in outward appearance, reason for the color aside, every diamond is identical in structure and composition.
+Although completely different in outward appearance, the reason for the color aside, every diamond is identical in structure and composition.
 Each individual color occurs for one of a number of reasons.
 Colorless diamonds are as pure as a diamond gets, with absolutely no other minerals or trace elements in the crystal structure.

 The common yellow color is caused by the presence of trace volumes of nitrogen.
 Nitrogen particles absorb blue light, and so light entering the diamond gets reflected without the blue, making it appear yellow.
 In other cases, different trace elements perform a similar absorption of one or more parts of the light spectrum to create the resulting diamond color.
 Blue diamonds, for example, contain boron.
 Black diamonds have a combination of physical flaws and particles of graphite.
-Together, these prevent all light escaping and thereby creating the black color.
+Together, these prevent all light from escaping and thereby creating the black color.

 Red and pink diamonds are caused by the crystal undergoing plastic deformation during its formation.
 When the crystal is growing, atoms can become displaced.
 This then creates the color as the diamond undergoes huge pressures in the earth’s crust.
 This phenomenon is so rare, that the largest red diamond in existence is only 5.11 carats in size.
 Red diamonds cost more per carat than any other color.
-Prices often run into the hundred of thousands of dollars per carat range.
+Prices often run into the hundreds of thousands of dollars per carat range.